Frequently Asked Questions

 Are your products vegan?

 Most of our sunscreens contain Beeswax for so therefore are not 100% vegan.
-However, our Mineral Sunscreen SPF50+ is free from Beeswax, so is considered vegan.
+However, our Good Morning SPF50 and our Mineral Sunscreen SPF50+ are both free from Beeswax, so are considered vegan.

 In addition, all of our Body Milks (Coco Milk, Sensitive Body Milk, Kakadu Plum Body Milk and Wild Rosella Body Milk), Good Night Skin Restoring Cream, After Sun Cooling Lotion and Pawpaw Nectar are all vegan.